pnetlabrepo/ishare2/README.md

     - ishare2 installed dynamips
     - ishare2 installed docker

-## 💎 Download every image available from a lab downloaded from PNETLab store
+## 💎 Download every image available from a lab that was downloaded from PNETLab Store
     - ishare2 labs
     - ishare2 labs <number>
     - ishare2 labs all

-## 💎 Download every image available from a lab in a custom location
+## 💎 Download every image available from a lab at a custom location in your server
     - ishare2 mylabs <path>
     - ishare2 mylabs <path> <number>
     - ishare2 mylabs <path> all

-## 💎 Miscellaneous functions
+## 💎 Extras
     - ishare2 relicense
     - ishare2 upgrade
     - ishare2 changelog